 Bad breath is usually caused by the following:

 - Food: The food you regularly consume can affect your susceptibility to bad breath.
 This works because the ability of your mouth to break down food in and around your teeth increases bacteria that can result in a foul odor.

-Eating certain foods such as garlic, onions, and other spices can increase your risk to bad breath, which is why it’s best if you minimize consuming these.
+Eating certain foods such as garlic, onions, and other spices can increase your risk of bad breath, which is why it’s best if you minimize consuming these.